Stallings graphs for quasi-convex subgroups: Effective computation

+Let $G, L, H, h_1, \ldots, h_s$ be as in Section~\ref{sec: completion process}.
 We now assume that $H$ is $L$-quasi-convex -- but we are not given an $L$-quasi-convexity constant.
 We first show that one can decide whether a given reduced rooted graph is Stallings-like for $H$ with respect to $L$.
 This requires the following technical lemma.

-\begin{lemma} Let $G$ be a group equipped with an automatic structure and let $(G,L)$ be the resulting rational structure.
-Given $h\in F(A)$ and a rational language $K$ contained in $L$, one can construct an automaton accepting the set $M_h(K)$ of all the $L$-representatives of the elements of $\mu(Kh)$. \end{lemma}
+\begin{lemma} There is an algorithm which, given an automatic structure for a group $G$, with set of representatives $L$, and given $h\in F(A)$ and a rational language $K$ contained in $L$, constructs an automaton accepting the set $M_h(K)$ of all the $L$-representatives of the elements of $\mu(Kh)$. \end{lemma}

 \begin{proof} For each $a\in \tilde A$, let $\CA_a$ be the $a$-multiplyer automaton given by the automatic structure of $G$, which accepts the language of all words on alphabet $(\tilde A\cup\{\square\})^2$ of the form $(u\square^k,u\square^\ell)$, where $|u|+k = |v|+\ell$, $\min(k,\ell) = 0$, $u,v\in L$ and $\ov v = \ov{ua}$ (see Section~\ref{sec: automatic groups}).